How to sell your business in Canada

 In an asset sale, the buyer purchases specific assets of your business rather than the company itself.
 These typically include:

-Benefits for sellers: You retain the legal entity and any liabilities not transferred.
-You can exclude certain assets from the sale.
+Benefits for sellers: you retain the legal entity and any liabilities not transferred.
+You can also exclude certain assets from the sale.

 Share sale

-Tax impact: The entire gain is typically treated as a capital gain, with 50% of the gain taxable at your marginal rate.
+Tax impact: the entire gain is typically treated as a capital gain, with a portion of the gain taxable at your marginal rate.

 Which structure is right for your sale?